Proof Society Summer School 2019

 The Summer School will be co-located with the 2nd Workshop on Proof Theory and its Applications which will take place on September 11-13.
 (These events will not overlap, the summer school will end at noon, while the workshop will start in the afternoon of the 11th).

-The 1st International Summer School on Proof Theory in Ghent is arranged under the auspices of The Proof Society, and is sponsored by the Kurt Gödel Society.
-The Proof Society has recently been formed to support the notion of proof in its broadest sense, through a series of suitable activities; to be therefore inclusive in reaching out to all scientific areas which consider proof as an object in their studies; to enable the community to shape its future by identifying, formulating and communicating it most important goals; to actively promote proof to increase its visibility and representation.
+The Proof Society supports the notion of proof in its broadest sense, through a series of suitable activities; to be therefore inclusive in reaching out to all scientific areas which consider proof as an object in their studies; to enable the community to shape its future by identifying, formulating and communicating it most important goals; to actively promote proof to increase its visibility and representation.

 The objective of the summer school is to enable young scientists in their future careers by

 - inviting renowned speakers from academia

 - providing a firm foundation in central basic and advanced areas of proof theory

 - allowing them to present their (first results) to fellow (PhD) students, postdocs and professors